fpereiro/gotoB/readme.md

 ### `B.mount`

-`B.mount` is the function that places your outermost views on the page.
-This function takes two arguments: the `target` (the DOM element where the HTML will be placed) and a vfun (the function that generates the liths that will be converted to HTML).
+`B.mount` is the function that places your outermost view(s) on the page.
+This function takes two arguments: the `target` (the DOM element where the HTML will be placed) and a `vfun` (the function that generates the liths that will be converted to HTML).
 For example:

 ```javascript
 var helloWorld = function () {